 Balances due from reinsurers on unpaid losses, including an estimate of such recoverables related to reserves for incurred but not reported losses, are reported as reinsurance recoverables on the Company's Consolidated Balance Sheets.
 Reinsurance recoverables on paid losses represent amounts currently due from reinsurers.
 Reinsurance recoverables on unpaid losses represent amounts that will be collectible from reinsurers once the losses are paid.
-Reinsurance recoverables on unpaid losses and LAE amounted to \$444.5 million and \$476.3 million at December 31, 2022 and 2021, respectively.
+Reinsurance recoverables on unpaid losses and LAE amounted to \$427.5 million and \$444.5 million at December 31, 2023 and 2022, respectively.

-Beginning in 2020, with the adoption of ASU 2016-13, the Company's reinsurance recoverables are presented net of an allowance for CECL.
-The changes in the Company's allowance for CECL are included in underwriting and general and administrative expenses on the Company's Consolidated Statements of Comprehensive (Loss) Income (see Note 6).
+The Company's reinsurance recoverables are presented net of an allowance for CECL.
+The changes in the Company's allowance for CECL are included in underwriting and general and administrative expenses on the Company's Consolidated Statements of Comprehensive Income (Loss) (see Note 6).
 This allowance for CECL is determined based on historical information, financial strength of reinsurers, collateralization amounts and ratings to determine the appropriateness of the allowance.